chrhauris/tagtomarkdown/sample/README.txt

     mkdocs build

-This reads the md file in the doc/docs directory and converts it into an HTML file in the doc/site directory where MkDocs will place a few more files.
+This reads the md files in the doc/docs directory and converts them into HTML files in the doc/site directory where MkDocs will place a few more files.
+Such md files can contain the tags, supported by this tool, e.g. the table ones: `>row` and `>cell`.